We may earn revenue from the products available on this page and participate in affiliate programs. Learn more >

 The tachi is a long, curved sword that predates the katana.
 It was primarily used by samurais on horseback, allowing them to deliver powerful slashing attacks.
 It’s design includes a more pronounced curve, which makes it well-suited for cutting from an elevated position.

-The tachi is longer than the katana and wakizashi but shorter than the nodachi.
+The tachi is slightly longer than the katana and wakizashi but shorter than the nodachi and nagamaki.
 Samurais wore the tachi edge-down, unlike the katana, which is worn edge-up.
-This practical design and its effectiveness in cavalry combat made the tachi a preferred weapon for mounted samurais.

 See more in-depth here: Tachi vs Katana